Sona-Fathima12/VSDIAT-openlane/README.md

 ![image](https://github.com/user-attachments/assets/5e115e54-f209-4159-b12f-b008fc67cdb9)

-after every logic gate and flip-flop from the netlist is assigned a proper shape and size, the next important step is placing these components onto the chip floorplan.
+after every logic gate and flip-flop from the netlist is assigne a proper shape and size, the next important step is placing these components onto the chip floorplan.
 The floorplan  already contains the defined input and  output ports, the netlist describing connectivity, and the physical dimensions of each component.
-With all this information, we now have a physical representation of each gate, which allows us to start positioning them on the floorplan based on how they are connected logically.
+With all this information, we now have a physical representation of each gate, which allows us to start positioning them on the floorplan based on how they are connected logically  .

 During placement, it is important to ensure that the locations of preplaced cells remain unchanged.
 These preplaced blocks serve specific roles in the design and must not be moved or overlapped by other cells.
 Placement must be done carefully so that no cell is positioned over the existing preplaced cells, and all logic gates are placed in a way that maintains the required signal flow.
 This ensures that logical connections are preserved, timing constraints are met, and signal delays are kept minimal.

 Initially, the placement is done in such a way that all gates are located close to their related input and output pins to support better performance.
-However, upon examining the layout, it is noticed that the distance between FF1 of Stage 4 and input Din4 is longer compared to others.
-This could potentially impact timing and delay.
-To address this, optimization of the placement is needed to reduce this distance, thereby improving the overall timing and efficiency of the circuit layout.
+However, upon examining the layout, it is noticed that the distance between FF1 of Stage 4 and input Din4 is longer compared to other.
+This could potentially impact timing and delay .
+To address this, optimization of the placement is needed to reduce this distance, there by improving the overall timing and efficiency of the circuit layout.

 step 3:Optimize placment.

 It is the solution to the problem of distance in placement area.
 So we use repeated repeaters are basically buffers that will recondition your original  signal that will make a new signal which replicates the original signal and send it again .
 As repeaters  increase area will be loss inside the core.The following pictures I attached are showing the repeaters used in the placement of each set of cells.

 In the first set the distance between Din1 and FF 1 is less .
 The wirelength is less and therfore there is not that much resistance and we can directly connect them together and from ff1 to 1 same there is no any large wirelength so we can connect to the together and similarly 1 to 2 and 2 to FF 2 and ff 2 to Dout1 can be connected without any problem because it has  acceptable wire length and there is no any huge capacitance so they can connected.